Reliable Cellular Automata with Self-Organization: More restrictions on media

-The set $\SS$ of states is implicit in the transition function therefore from now on, it will be omitted.
-We have dwell period lower and upper bounds $\Tl\le\Tu$ and a failure probability bound $\eps>0$.
-The local state, as in Example ~\ref{x.rand-gen}, is a record with two fields, $\Det$\glo{det@$\Det$} and $\Rand$\glo{rand@$\Rand$} where $\Rand$ consists of a single bit which is, say, always the first bit.
+is defined as follows.
+The set \( \states \) of states is implicit in the transition function therefore from now on, it will be omitted.
+We have dwell period lower and upper bounds \( \Tl\le\Tu \) and a failure probability bound \( \eps>0 \).
+The local state, as in Example~\ref{xmp:rand-gen}, is a record with two fields, \( \Det \) and \( \Rand \) where \( \Rand \) consists of a single bit.
+To simplify the upper-bounding of dwell periods, we assume that the transition function has the property